rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 <br>
 ### Feature Selection <a name="linSVCRFECV-select"></a>

-Continuing with our df object from adding our vector features, we:
+Continuing with our df object containing our new vector features, we:
 - import the packages we'll need: LinearSVC, RFECV and StratifiedKFold
 - instantiate our Linear SVC estimator
 - run cross-validated random forest estimation